medialab/ural/README.md

 #### is_url

-A function returning True if its argument is a url.
+Function returning True if its argument is a url.

 ```python
 from ural import is_url